natemcmaster/dotnet-serve/README.md

 ### .pem files

-Use this when you have your certficate and private key stored in separate files (PEM encoded).
+Use this when you have your certificate and private key stored in separate files (PEM encoded):

 ```
 dotnet serve --cert ./cert.pem --key ./private.pem
 ```